Wuhan incident: Background

-The "incident"
+Conflict

-Tensions grew in Wuhan through April as the Worker's Headquarters faction carried out hunger strikes and conducted rallies, claiming to be the "true bearer" of the revolutionary cause; meanwhile, the Million Heroes accused the Worker's Headquarters of subverting the revolution by not properly adhering to the campaign to criticize Liu Shaoqi and Deng Xiaoping.
-Amid the growing hostilities, the CRG felt a greater urgency to respond and extend its 'divine interpretation' of the events on the ground.
-Under the auspice of Zhou Enlai and with approval from Mao, the authorities in Beijing issued an order to Chen to withdraw support to the Million Heroes.
+Tensions grew in Wuhan through April as the Worker's Headquarters faction carried out hunger strikes and conducted rallies denouncing repression by Chen's forces; meanwhile, the Million Heroes accused the Workers' Headquarters of subverting the revolution by not properly adhering to the campaign to denounce Liu Shaoqi and Deng Xiaoping.
+Amid the growing hostilities, the central leadership felt a greater urgency to respond and issue interpretation of events on the ground.
+With approval from Mao Zedong, Zhou Enlai issued an order to Chen to withdraw support to the Million Heroes.
 The directive asserted that the Wuhan military had made a mistake in "general orientation" in carrying out Cultural Revolution policies - that it must publicly admit that its March actions against Workers' Headquarters were incorrect.
-The directive also labelled the Million Heroes as a "conservative organization" and branded the Workers' Headquarters as a "revolutionary organization"; this was, in effect, the CRG throwing its weight behind the latter.
+The directive also labelled the Million Heroes as a "conservative organization" and the Workers' Headquarters a "revolutionary organization"; this was, in effect, the Centre throwing its weight behind the latter.

+In the worst outbreak of violence that ensued, more than 70 people were killed on June 23 and 24 alone and some 3,000 wounded.

 Minister of Public Security Xie Fuzhi and leading propagandist Wang Li arrived on July 16 and immediately ordered General Chen to withdraw support from the Million Heroes and instead extend it to the Workers' Headquarters.
+Mao himself also traveled to the city secretly, staying at the East Lake Guest House, whereby security was tightened to the point that the entire staff at the Guest House was changed on the eve of his arrival.

+On July 18, after two days of talks, Mao concluded that Chen had committed errors and must write a self-criticism while retaining his command.
+Mao stated that the Workers' Headquarters should be regarded as the core group of the "Left" while the Million Heroes should be encouraged to unite with them, on the basis that both groups were workers and should not have any fundamental conflict of interest.
+Chen seemed to be swayed by Mao's verdict in Wuhan and acquiesced.
+Wang Li then gathered some 200 divisional officers at an impromptu conference and reprimanded them for failing to grasp the essence of the Cultural Revolution.
+His speech apparently drew particular ire with the military brass due to its condescending tone.

-The order, relayed through Xie to a gathering of the PLA leadership in Wuhan on July 19, could not be implemented; several of Chen Zaidao's units refused to carry out the order.
+The more detailed order, relayed through Xie to a gathering of the PLA leadership in Wuhan on July 19, could not be implemented; several of Chen Zaidao's units refused to carry out the order.
 Moreover, a significant sub-section of the city lent support to the Million Heroes, making their position a formidable one.
-Generally, Million Heroes supporters saw that their being labelled a "conservative" organization would have totally tarnished their leftist credentials and lent rival groups ammunition to attack them - giving them impetus to protest the order en masse.
-The local PLA organization, too, felt that if they were to accede to the order, it would be an implicit admission that they had committed a grave error in the course of the Cultural Revolution - something that could be used to attack them in the future.
+Generally, Million Heroes supporters saw their being labelled a "conservative" organization as lending rival groups ammunition to attack them.
+The local PLA organization, too, felt that if they were to accede to the order, it would be an implicit admission that they had committed a grave error which could be used to attack them in the future.